orangejuice/blog/data/activity/movie-蝴蝶-2002/record.en.md

     Serrault, Claire Bouanich
 ---

-I have heard this lovely ending song a long time ago, and encountered it in the movie today.
-The movie is also very cute.
+I've heard the lovely ending song of this movie long ago, and encountered it today in the movie.
+The movie itself is also very lovely.